Paths & Cycles

 Eulerian Path Finder

 An Eulerian path visits every edge exactly once.
-Click vertices to add/remove edges and see when a path exists.
-Red vertices have odd degree!
+Toggle edges by clicking pairs of vertices and observe how the odd-degree count determines whether a path or circuit exists.
+Red vertices indicate odd degree.

 Click two vertices to toggle an edge